awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 The AWS CLI and SDKs use this hostname by default, so you can begin using the VPC endpoint without changing anything in your scripts and application\.

-If you don't enable private DNS names, you can still connect to the endpoint by using its full DNS name\.
+If you don't enable private DNS names, you can still connect to the endpoint by using the full DNS name\.

 For example, this [list\-secrets](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/list-secrets.html) command uses the `endpoint-url` parameter to specify the VPC private endpoint\.
 To use a command like this, replace the example VPC private endpoint ID with one in your account\.